PierreValadeau/JOB-BOARD/readme.md

 1. Navigate to the homepage
 2. Browse available job listings
 3. Click "Learn More" to see full job details
-4. Register or login to apply for jobs
+4. Register or log in to apply for jobs
 5. Fill in the application form and submit

 ### For Administrators
-1. Login with admin credentials
+1. Log in with admin credentials
 2. Access the admin dashboard
 3. Manage jobs, companies, users, and applications
 4. Use CRUD operations to maintain the platform